 The benefits on offer

-A further survey from Deloitte on asset monitoring in manufacturing business settings indicates machine learning is reducing unplanned machinery downtime between an impressive 15 – 30%, increasing production throughput by 20%, reducing maintenance costs 30% and delivering up to a 35% increase in quality.
-Food for thought indeed at a time when the pressure is on for businesses to maximise efficiencies and opportunities to perform better.
+A further survey from Deloitte on asset monitoring in manufacturing business settings indicates machine learning is reducing unplanned machinery downtime between an impressive 15 – 30%, increasing production throughput by 20%, reducing maintenance costs by 30%, and delivering up to a 35% increase in quality.
+Food for thought indeed at a time when the pressure is on for businesses to maximize efficiencies and opportunities to perform better.

 AI and sales

-The scope and potential for AI to revolutionize business sales functions and deliver bottom line gains is equally broad.
+The scope and potential for AI to revolutionize business sales functions and deliver bottom-line gains are equally broad.
 Indeed, in separate findings, McKinsey researchers found that AI-powered sales teams were able to generate 50% more leads and reduce call times by up to 70%.

-When it comes to sales enablement technology, AI works to accumulate, sort and process the data that is so central to a platform’s functionality – delivering a range of analytics on customer purchasing behaviours to indicate trends in what they are, and crucially, aren’t buying at any given time and what they could be buying in future.
+When it comes to sales enablement technology, AI works to accumulate, sort, and process the data that is so central to a platform’s functionality – delivering a range of analytics on customer purchasing behaviors to indicate trends in what they are, and crucially, aren’t buying at any given time and what they could be buying in future.